SarthakMakhija/go-lsm/README.md

     - **Option2:** `NumberOfSSTablesRatioPercentage`.
 This defines the ratio between the number of SSTable files present in two adjacent levels: number of files at lower level / number of files at upper level.
     Consider `NumberOfSSTablesRatioPercentage` = 200, and number of SSTable files at level1 = 2, and at level2 = 1.
 Ratio = (1/2)*100 = 50%.
 This is less than the configured `NumberOfSSTablesRatioPercentage`.
 Hence, SSTable files will undergo compaction between level1 and level2.

-In the actual Simple-leveled compaction, we consider the file size instead of number of files.
+The actual implementation of simple-leveled compaction considers file size instead of number of files.
 Check [Compaction](https://github.com/SarthakMakhija/go-lsm/blob/main/compact/compaction.go).

 8. **Iterators** form one of the core building blocks of LSM based key/value storage operations.
 Iterators are used in operations like [Scan](https://github.com/SarthakMakhija/go-lsm/blob/main/state/storage_state.go#L184) and [Compaction](https://github.com/SarthakMakhija/go-lsm/blob/main/compact/compaction.go#L75).
 This repository provides various iterators, (listing a few here): [MergeIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/iterator/merge_iterator.go), [SSTableIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/table/iterator.go) and [InclusiveBoundedIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/iterator/iterator.go).